Megapode: Behaviour and ecology

 Megapodes are mainly solitary birds that do not incubate their eggs with their body heat as other birds do, but bury them.
+In this their behaviour resembles that of turtles and crocodiles more closely than that of other birds.
 Their eggs are unusual in having a large yolk, making up 50–70% of the egg weight.
-The birds are best known for building massive nest mounds of decaying vegetation, which the male attends, adding or removing litter to regulate the internal heat while the eggs develop.
-However, some bury their eggs in other ways; there are burrow-nesters which use geothermal heat, and others which simply rely on the heat of the sun warming the sand.
-Some species vary their incubation strategy depending on the local environment.
+There are three methods of incubation.
+Most of the family (about 13 species) are best known for building massive nest mounds of decaying vegetation, which generate heat through microbial decomposition, and to which the male attends, adding or removing litter to regulate the internal heat while the eggs develop.
+However, some (3 species) bury their eggs in other ways; there are burrow-nesters which use geothermal heat, and others which simply rely on the heat of the sun warming the sand.
+Some (6 species) use a combination of incubation strategies depending on the local environment.

 Although the Australian brushturkey was thought to exhibit temperature-dependent sex determination, this was later proven false; temperature does, however, affect embryo mortality and resulting offspring sex ratios.
 The nonsocial nature of their incubation raises questions as to how the hatchlings come to recognise other members of their species, which is due to imprinting in other members of the order Galliformes.
 Research suggests an instinctive visual recognition of specific movement patterns is made by the individual species of megapode.

 This cross-section of a megapode mound shows a layer of sand (up to 1 m thick) used for insulation, an egg chamber, and a layer of rotting compost.
 The egg chamber is kept at a constant 33 C by opening and closing air vents in the insulation layer, while heat comes from the compost below.